SNHU-CS/CS-330/module02/mod2_tutorials.md

         glBindBuffer(GL_ARRAY_BUFFER, mesh.vbo); // Activates the buffer
         glBufferData(GL_ARRAY_BUFFER, sizeof(verts), verts, GL_STATIC_DRAW); // Sends vertex or coordinate data to the GPU

 The previous snippet creates an array of floats to store the _normalized device coordinates_ of the vertices of the triangle.
-As you can observe, the z coordinate for all three vertices is `0.0` because the triangle lies on the plane `z = 0` -- which is parallel to the projection plane of the camera.
+As you can observe, the z coordinate for all three vertices is `0.0` because the triangle lies on the plane `z = 0`, which is parallel to the projection plane of the camera.

 Remember that VAOs are containers for VBOs: once you bind a VAO, any VBOs that you bind afterwards will be tied to this currently active VAO, and they could later be activated by binding this _parent_ VAO (no need to also bind the VAO's VBOs).
-A VAO is bound with function `glBindVertexArray`, and a VBO with `glBindBuffer`.
+A VAO is bound with function `glBindVertexArray` and a VBO with `glBindBuffer`.

 Before we move on to the next tutorial, note the following:

 * The VAO and VBO created in `UCreateMesh` are destroyed in function `UDestroyMesh`.
 * We have created a triangle (by specifying its normalized device coordinates) and transferred its data to the GPU inside a VBO, but we have yet to render it.
 Therefore, if you compile, link and run this example, you should still see a screen with a solid background (in the color specified by the call to `glClearColor`), and no triangle in sight.
-* We store the ids for the VAO and the VBO in an instance of the struct GLMesh.
-We will need these ids to activate the buffers and to destroy them.
+* We store the IDs for the VAO and the VBO in an instance of the struct GLMesh.
+We will need these IDs to activate the buffers and to destroy them.

         struct GLMesh
         {